dmitriz/research-exec/README.md

 npm run data:analyze
 ```

-All personal data remains on your machine and is never committed to the repository.
+All personal configuration and private repository data is excluded from analysis and never committed to the repository.

 ## Research Infrastructure & Scope